boltlabs-inc/zkchannels-spec/tezos/customer-database.md

 | `Started`        | Customer has made a payment request and provided proof that it is valid. | Customer cannot initiate another payment on the channel.
 | `Locked`         | Customer has a valid closing signature for the new channel balances. | Customer cannot initiate another payment on the channel.
 | `PendingClose`   | One of the parties has initiated a close procedure.
+| `Dispute`        | Merchant has evidence that customer posted invalid close information.
 | `Closed`         | The balances on the smart contract are paid out.